nf-core/website/markdown/mentorships.md

   - Required: Familiarity with the linux command line, Git and GitHub
   - Suggested: Basic bioinformatics experience
 - Mentors
-  - Required: Good experience with running and developing Nextflow pipelines
+  - Required: Substantial experience with running and developing Nextflow pipelines
   - Required: Experience with container engines (docker, singularity, ...)
   - Suggested: Previous contributions to the nf-core project